-If you've read the many experiences and stories about out of body experiences and astral travel, you might wonder what causes out of body experiences for so many people around the world.
-There are known and suspected causes for this strange and surreal experience that is often referred as an OBE.
+If you've read the many experiences and stories about out-of-body experiences and astral travel, you might wonder what causes them for so many people around the world.
+There are known and suspected causes for the strange and surreal state of out-of-body experience that is often referred as an OBE.

 Before you can consider what causes out of body experiences, it's important to understand exactly what an OBE is.
 Throughout written history, humans have reported having an experience marked by a feeling of being outside of the physical body.
 The event is more than just a feeling.
 People actually describe seeing themselves from an external perspective as though they are looking at another person.

-The out of body experience was long considered a medical mystery.
+The out-of-body experience was long considered a medical mystery.
 At least one out of ten people have reported having such an experience.
-Many of those experiences were passed off as delusional, but as more and more patients reported OBEs, the scientific community began taking it more seriously.
+Many of those experiences were passed off as delusions, but as more and more patients reported OBEs, the scientific community began taking it more seriously.

 OBE Can Be Artificially Induced